 On the back of the toilet I have a little basket to hold toilet paper, and my collection of essential oils.
 They leave a nice scent hanging out in the basket, and it keeps the oils handy for adding to water or the scented bags on the plant stand.

-I hope you found some simple achievable and inexpensive ideas for your home.
+I hope you found some simple achievable and inexpensives ways to update your bathroom on a budget.